ifraud/ifraud.github.io/_drafts/reflections-on-15-years-in-education.md

 mine had laid hands/canes on me.

 I never wrote my class notes, they were all empty books.
-I read from the text books and other's notes, attempted the questions *the proper way*.
-At one particular time, Madhavi even crossed out my entire answer sheets saying that my answers were not the ones from the class notes, even though a senior lecturer approved of them!
+I read from the text books and other's notes, attempted the questions *the improper way*.
+At one particular time, Madhavi (the vice principal) even crossed out my entire answer sheets saying that my answers were not the ones from the class notes, even though a senior lecturer approved of them!
 Obviously, this sort of interaction did not earn me many friends at the time.
  However, my empty books were open secret to many of the students largely